axanim/auto-annotated-portfolio/content/pages/ndis.md

         title: I'm Focused
         subtitle: Emotional and Physical Support with AI
         text: >
           AI takes the stress out of complex processes.
-If you find the process emotionally deregulating or have difficulty typing, AI does most of the work for you—just ask the right question.
+If you find some communications emotionally deregulating or have difficulty typing or focusing, AI does a lot of work for you—just ask the right question.
         featuredImage:
           type: ImageBlock
           url: >-